CenterforDigSchol/journal-editor-manual/1-3-submissions.md

 ## Assigning the Submission

-To move the submission forward, the next step is to assign an editor or section editor.
+To move the submission forward, the next step is to assign an editor, section editor, or guest editor.
 To do so, select the Add link in the **Participants** panel.

 ![Add participant](./images/1-3-12.png)

 You will have the option to locate a user by role, choose an individual, and send them a message requesting their assistance.

-Hit the OK button to make the assignment and send the message.
+Hit the **OK** button to make the assignment and send the message.

 ![Section editor added](./images/1-3-13.png)